purocean/yn/README.md

 ## Attention

-- Yank Note is a Markdown editor **for programmers**, purpose to write articles and take notes on the local machine.
 - For mort extendable, Yank Note sacrifices security protection (command execution, arbitrary file reading and writing).
 If you want to use it to open a foreign Markdown file, **be sure to carefully identify whether the content of the file is trustworthy**.
 - The encryption and decryption of encrypted files are both completed at the front end.
 Please **be sure to remember your password**.
 Once the password is lost, it can only be cracked violently.